shemaaali/shemaaali.GitHub.io/_posts/2020-06-23-shimadaoud-project-post.md

 Using individual daily pick up-level data to answer important questions on pick up sharing services’ influence on markets, drivers, and citizens in New York city by the Data/Time, Lat, Lon, Base, Year, Month, Day of the Weeks, Hours, and Minutes.

+## New York City is the Biggest Market for Public Transit in the Country